 Step 1.
 Create a CBackup account with sign up feature and sign in to CBackup desktop app.

 Step 3.
-In the next window, modify the display name and storage path for Google Drive.
-Then, click the checkbox before “Note: Please do not change the path directly in the third-party cloud, nor modify or delete the backup file.” and click “OK”.
+In the next window, modify the Cloud name and Storage path for Google Drive.
+Then, click the checkbox before “Note: Please don't modify or delete the CBackup path or backup files in your Google Drive account.” and click “OK”.

 Now, you complete the entire process of adding Google Drive.
 To add more clouds, you just need to repeat the above steps.
 And you’d better change the default name to a unique one for distinguish.